ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 ---
-date: 2025-08-16
+date: 2025-08-28
 permalink: /2025-delegated-routing-cached-router/
-title: 'Improving Peer-to-Peer Retrieval in Browsers Through Improvements to the Delegated Routing HTTP Server'
+title: 'Faster Peer-to-Peer Retrieval in Browsers With Caching in the Delegated Routing HTTP Server'
 description: 'How caching and active peer probing in the Someguy, the Delegated Routing server accelerates peer-to-peer content retrieval in browsers and mobile applications.'
 author: Daniel Norman
-header_image: /release-notes-placeholder.png
+header_image: /someguy-cache/cover.png
 tags:
   - ipfs
   - someguy